-Upon arrival in the bridge after the Bamberg Center, a line of half-timbered houses welcome you.
-They are a strip of buildings which mainly constructed in the middle ages.
+Upon arrival on the bridge after the Bamberg Center, a line of half-timbered houses welcome you.
+They are a strip of buildings which were mainly constructed in the middle ages.
 Formerly the fishermen’s village, this part of Bamberg has been one of the most favorites, tagging it as the Little Venice in Franconian Rome.

-If you want to make your visit to the Little Venice more memorable, make sure to come in August (around the third week of the month) and be part of the traditional Bamberg Beer Festival called “Sandkerwa”.
+If you want to make your visit to Little Venice more memorable, make sure to come in August (around the third week of the month) and be part of the traditional Bamberg Beer Festival called “Sandkerwa”.
 During the festival, Little Venice serves as the background in portraying the dispute of Bamberg’s fishers as well as a notable Italian night.

 Location: Klein Venedig, Am Leinritt, 9604

 Now, this three-dimensional baroque architecture is highlighting the old Rococo Hall and the Ludwig Collection.
-The Ludwig Collection caters over 300 artistic figurines, animal-shaped serving dishes, and dinner services made of porcelain from the 18th century.
+The Ludwig Collection caters to over 300 artistic figurines, animal-shaped serving dishes, and dinner services made of porcelain from the 18th century.
 If you are a big fan of these primitive collections, have access inside the old town hall.
-But if you are contented to its outside aesthetic, then grab your camera and shoot that best angle!
+But if you are contented with its outside aesthetic, then grab your camera and shoot that best angle!

 Location: Altes Rathaus, Obere Brücke 1, 96047